 1 Tbsp. vanilla

 Combine flour, baking soda and salt.
 In large bowl, melt butter, add sugar, beaten eggs, and vanilla.
 Add dry ingredients, fruit and walnuts.
 Roll and flatten cookie dough (not all the way!) onto parchment paper.
 Bake at 350 for 10-12 minutes, or until done.
 Yum!!!

-My great friend Kristin is one of my all-time favorite cooks, and recently, she went with me to see another one of my all-time favorite cooks, Deb Perelman of the Smitten Kitchen blog.
+My great friend Kristin is one of my all-time favorite cooks, and last night, she went with me to see another one of my all-time favorite cooks, Deb Perelman of the Smitten Kitchen blog.
 When I need a recipe, you’ll often find me searching Smitten Kitchen, so when Deb released a new cookbook, I rushed over to Book People to hear her speak.

 Continue reading “Kristin Cookies”

 I hope you can follow this recipe.
 It’s so complicated, so please.
 Focus.